24 Hour Help Line – Call Now

-SOBA New Jersey offers alcohol detox and rehab for individuals suffering from an alcohol addiction.
-Our program is specifically designed to help alcoholics overcome their addiction and begin to live a successful life in recovery.
+Our alcohol addiction treatment program offers detox and rehab for individuals suffering from an alcohol addiction.
+Our alcohol rehab program is specifically designed to help alcoholics overcome their addiction and begin to live a successful life in recovery.
 Our process leads to a more effective recovery and better long-term outcomes.
 Work with us to overcome addiction and get back to being you.

 Call Now (800) 538-1205

 We offer a multi-step program, starting with alcohol detox, that turns individuals dependent on alcohol into self-sufficient and self-reliant individuals.
 Motivating our clients in a community-driven environment supports their recovery and helps them find lasting success long after treatment ends.
-In addition to treating the alcohol abuse problem, we treat underlying mental health problems which can be the real reason for the addiction.
+We are a dual diagnosis facility.
+So, in addition to treating the alcohol abuse problem, we treat underlying mental health problems which can be the real reason for the addiction.
 Our treatment approach allows clients to progress at their own pace.
-Clients gain more responsibility and independence at each new phase of care, allowing more autonomy and self-sufficiency
+Clients gain more responsibility and independence at each new phase of care, allowing more autonomy and self-sufficiency.

 Alcohol addiction can take a toll on personal lives, families, relationships, careers, and more, but it also is detrimental to the physical health and wellbeing of the addict.